 Problem Solving Partnerships

 Sustainable Hudson Valley identifies “system conditions” that get in the way of the rapid changes that are needed to turn the corner in addressing climate change.
-We work in a flexible, customized way with agencies and organizations who are responsible for managing resources and delivering services, to implement new approaches.
+We work in a flexible, customized way with agencies and organizations to redesign operational systems.

 Clean Mobility Now.
 With funding from NYSERDA, SHV is developing business models and local system designs to scale up electric micro-mobility such as on-demand shuttles and e-bike/ scooter lending programs, deep diving in Poughkeepsie and working with a regional network of counterpart projects to share knowledge and achieve economies of scale.

 Circular Economy Strategic Plan.
 To address the role of waste hauling and landfill emissions as 12% of New York’s carbon footprint, Sustainable Hudson Valley is nurturing the shift from an extractive to a circular economy based on reuse, recycling and regenerative practices.
-Building on the Repair Café network and analysis done to support Ulster County’s development of a Reuse Innovation Center, SHV is working with the Ulster County Resource Recovery Agency on a strategic plan for shifting to circular materials management one materials class at a time, by re-envisioning collection strategies and creating small business opportunities in upcycling and reprocessing.
+Building on the Repair Café network and analysis done to support Ulster County’s development of a Reuse Innovation Center, SHV has worked with the Ulster County Resource Recovery Agency and Circularly PBC on a strategic plan for shifting to circular materials management one materials class at a time, through market-driven strategies that create small business opportunities in upcycling and reprocessing.

 Resilience Hubs for Climate Safe Neighborhoods.
 Dealing with the stresses and hazards brought by climate change needs unprecedented people-power as well as concentrated resources.
-SHV has worked with the Mid-Hudson and Ramapo-Catskill Library Systems to train staff on the opportunities of neighborhood scale design to make the built environment more climate-safe and attractive for use every day.
-Now we are working in depth in two communities, the Village of Spring Valley and the Town of Highlands, to help create “resilience hubs” that provide safe spaces and broad-spectrum education.
+SHV has worked with the Mid-Hudson and Ramapo-Catskill Library Systems, training staff to help their communities make the built environment more climate-safe and attractive for use every day.
+Now we are helping community leaders create “resilience hubs” that provide safe spaces and broad-spectrum education.

 Carbon Dioxide Removal.
 In addition to hastening the energy transition, we need to remove the trillions of tons of carbon dioxide that are trapping heat in the atmosphere right now.
-This is a fast-moving area of innovation, much of it low-tech and easily implemented at the community scale.
 SHV is working with 4Corners Carbon Coalition to demonstrate biochar as a soil amendment that durably stores carbon and helps soil retain moisture.
 We have been able to fund biochar demonstration plots on nine area farms through this project!